5 Ways Preventative Maintenance Can Save the Day

 From a myriad of internal components to the environment in which they’re kept, UPS systems are complex.
 Without the proper UPS maintenance, problems are likely to arise.
 Yearly routine maintenance checks can ensure your facility runs seamlessly and help prevent costly downtime.

-5 Ways Preventative Maintenance can Save the Day
+5 Ways Preventative Maintenance Extends Your Equipment’s Life

 1. Minimizes downtime due to battery failure – The number one cause for UPS failure and load loss is battery failure.
 Fortunately, battery failure can almost always be predicted by having your batteries inspected at least twice per year.